felixSchl/neodoc/README.md

   that's the assigned alias)</sub>.
 Likewise, `FOO` yields value `<foo>` as well as `FOO`, and `<foo>` yields `FOO` and `<foo>`.
 * **Flags are optional,** always.
-There's no reason to force the user to explicitely pass an option that takes no argument.
+There's no reason to force the user to explicitly pass an option that takes no argument.
 The absence of the flag speaks - the flag will be set to `false`.
 This is also the case for flags inside required groups.
 E.g.: The group `(-a -b)` will match inputs `-a -b`, `-ab`, `-ba`, `-b -a`, `-b`, `-a` and the empty input.